[toc]

 A hit-and-run collision causing property damage is considered to be a 2nd-degree misdemeanor which can result in up to 60 days in jail and a $500 fine.
 These penalties may be significantly increased when there are other people involved in the accident.

 2. Accident Causing Injury - If someone is injured in an accident and you flee, you will likely be facing felony charges.
-Not only are you required to stay at the scene of the accident, but you are also required to call for medical assistance.
+Not only are you required to stay at the scene of the accident, but you are also required to call for medical assistance for the injured person.

-Leaving the scene of an accident involving injury is a 3rd-degree felony which is punishable by up to a $5,000 fine and up to 5 years in prison.
+Leaving the scene of an accident involving a personal injury is a 3rd-degree felony which is punishable by up to a $5,000 fine and up to 5 years in prison.

 3. Accident Causing Death - If you are involved in an accident in which someone dies and you flee the scene, this is considered to be a 1st-degree felony.
 Offenders could face up to $10,000 in fines and 30 years in prison.